NabhanShiham/mybudgetpal-frontend/README.md

 # MyBudgetPal Frontend

 ## Overview
 This is the frontend application for MyBudgetPal, built with React.
-It provides a user interface for managing budgets, user profiles, and collaborative projects.
+It provides a user interface for managing budgets, user profiles, collaborative projects, and easy debt management.

 ## Technologies
 - JavaScript